lng-ng/anonify/README.md

 | 12 | M | 42 | Negative |
 | 16 | F | 28 | Negative |

+Any $k$-anonymization method should work so long as the above requirements for the dataset are fulfilled.
+As an example, for our experiments in the paper, we used the [anonymization library](https://github.com/fhstp/k-AnonML) by Slijepčević et al. and the [ARX anonymization tool](https://github.com/arx-deidentifier/arx/).
 #### Configuration file
 Options are given in the JSON configuration file.
 Below are descriptions of the fields.
 | Field | Description